 All Spanish citizens have the right to obtain an ordinary passport as long as any of the following circumstances do not apply:

-• That this right is not limited by the Ministry of Interior due to states of alarm, exception, and siege
+• This right is not limited by the Ministry of Interior due to states of alarm, exception, and siege.

 Fast-track application for former Spanish colony citizens